MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-view-enriched-logs.md

 ---
 title: How to use enriched Microsoft 365 logs
-description: Learn how to use enriched Microsoft 365 logs for Global Secure Access (preview).
+description: Learn how to use enriched Microsoft 365 logs for Global Secure Access.
 author: kenwith
 ms.author: kenwith
 manager: amycolannino